 If you are having symptoms and the diagnosis is enlarged prostate, you will want to talk to your urologist about the available treatment options, which range from surgery to medications.
 Add to that list a new procedure worth having a conversation about with your urologist about called prostate artery embolization (PAE).

 At Yale Medicine, we offer a variety of treatment options for BPH, including embolization.
-While PAE recently received Food and Drug Administration approval, it is not yet widely available in the United States, and many urologists do not even know about it yet.
-Here at Yale we have one of the nation's top experts regularly performing this procedure.
+While PAE only recently received Food and Drug Administration approval, it is not yet widely available in the United States.
+At Yale, there are two interventional radiologists offering this procedure: Jessica M. Lee, MD, and Fabian M. Laage Gaupp, MD.

 What is prostate artery embolization (PAE)?

 Prostate artery embolization (PAE) is a minimally invasive procedure performed by an interventional radiologist on an outpatient basis that involves targeted release of microscopic particles into the arteries that feed the prostate gland.
 These tiny particles then block off the blood flow to the prostate and, over the course of several weeks, the prostate decreases in size.

 While some enlarged prostate treatments negatively impact male sexual function, that risk is minimal with PAE, and men can return to a normal life shortly after the procedure.

 PAE is for men who have enlarged prostates.
 While not life-threatening, an enlarged prostate can negatively impact a man’s day-to-day life.
 Men with this condition can encounter sexual and urinary issues.